2024 is shaping up to be very busy. We are working on four - yes, four! - debates with Dr. James White. Here is the line up and links.

 March 21, 2015: Scott Swiggard of Reasonable Faith Houston presented a lecture on the Shroud of Turin.

 September 20, 2014: An Evening with Dr. James Tour.
 Dr. Tour of Rice University presented a lecture called "Science, Faith, Chemical Mechanisms and Reflections on Darwinian Evolution."
-To those unable to attend, you can download it through the Podcast feed here.
+It is on YouTube here.

 April 26, 2014: Our second debate was between Christian apologist Eric Hernandez and HCC Philosophy Professor Dan Flores on the question, "Is God Necessary?"
 You can view this debate here.